What is OCD?

 As with many mental illnesses, the main difference between someone who is tidy and someone who has OCD is how much it interferes with their lives.
 Someone with OCD spends a minimum of one hour each day obsessing.

 Furthermore, someone with OCD experiences significant distress.
-Typically, professionals diagnose OCD when the thoughts and ticks interfere with a person’s daily tasks.
+Typically, professionals diagnose OCD when the thoughts and tics interfere with a person’s daily tasks.

 Examples of Obsessive Thoughts